 From September to November 1963, a man began showing up in two places at once claiming to be Lee Harvey Oswald.
 There were dozens of witnesses who testified they saw Oswald when he was known to be elsewhere.
 This is the strange story of Lee Harvey Oswald's possible double.

 In early 1968, the Byrds completely changed course and decided to go country for their next album.
 They had some adventures when they went to Nashville to record.
-The band was not completely welcomed.
+The band was not welcomed by everybody.

 An elusive animal called the Thylacine might still be roaming the dark forests of Tasmania.
 The creature in question is said to be extinct.
 Sightings however continue to roll in year after year.

 In the early 1960's, a small plastic model company called Aurora decided to take a risk by introducing a line based on Universal's classic monster movies.
 They were big hits and are still popular today.